|

 becomes more than the attraction value and that’s a serious

-consideration here,” he said, though that hasn't happened yet to
+consideration here,” he said, though that hasn't happened

 Graceland.
-“Someday it might be closed as an attraction and sold
+“Someday it might be closed as an attraction and

 off as real estate.”